|Nutritional Guidelines (per serving)|

 Cover the pot and let the milk culture for 12-18 hours.
 Cultures for health recommends culturing the milk in an environment that's as close to 73 degrees as possible.
 The milk will not culture properly in an environment that is too cool.

 When the milk has properly cultured, it will have the consistency of yogurt.
 There will probably still be some liquid in the pot as well.
 This is the whey.

-Drape the butter muslin or cheese cloth (double layers) over a colander.
+Drape the butter muslin or cheesecloth (double layers) over a colander.
 Gently pour or scoop the cheese into the colander.
 Pull the cloth up around the cheese and tie it into a little sack.

 Hang the cheese up so it can drain.
-You can tie it to a wood spoon or ladle and hang it over a deep bowl or pitcher.
+You can tie it to a wooden spoon or ladle and hang it over a deep bowl or pitcher.
 Cultures for Health recommends tying it to the handle of a cupboard and setting a bowl underneath.